-Expungement Lawyer in Austin, Georgetown, and Temple, TX
+Expunction Lawyer in Austin, Temple, & Georgetown Texas

 Getting arrested will cause negative effects that can ripple throughout the rest of your life, even when criminal charges against you are dropped.
 Your future employers, landlords, and loan officers will all have access to your public criminal record, not to mention the stigma and embarrassment that you and your family may feel as a result of it.

 However, there is a way to move on with your life, without any proof of a criminal record.
 Learn what you can do to get your wipe the slate clean again by getting your charges sealed or expunged from your past.

 The Difference Between Nondisclosure (Sealed) and Expunction

 There are two ways to remove charges off of your criminal record, nondisclosure and expunction.
 Similar in the filing process, they both offer an answer to clearing your criminal history.
 There is, however, a difference in who is allowed access to your file.

 Nondisclosure (Sealing): The act of limiting access to your criminal record.
 Private entities must delete your record but public entities such as the State of Texas will still have it on file.
 A government agency or a court order can open your record for view.